-OER at low doses (and dose rates) tends to be lower than the OER at high doses (and dose rates)
+OER at high doses (and dose rates) tends to be larger than the OER at low doses (and dose rates)

 Why does OER decrease as dose decreases?

 - O2 sensitization relates to "fixing" of single-strand DNA breaks i.e. O2 enhances β-type damage - At low doses, α-type damage dominates, so the effect of O2 sensitization is reduced